Archaeology and racism

-Racism in archaeology covers the phenomenon of interpreting archaeological remains in terms of speculations about the putative racial profiles of the peoples who created the structures excavations have brought to light.
-Archaeologist Chris Gosden wrote that "Racism occurs when judgements about people always proceed from their physical features of their body; when biology is given social force."
+Racism in archaeology covers the phenomenon of interpreting archaeological remains in terms of speculations about the putative racial profiles of the peoples who created the structures which excavations have brought to light.
+Archaeologist Chris Gosden wrote "Racism occurs when judgements about people always proceed from their physical features of their body; when biology is given social force."

-Such racial readings of archaeological remains have a history that may be traced back at least to Josiah Priest and his 1833 book American Antiquities.
+Such racial readings of archaeological remains have a history which may be traced back at least to Josiah Priest and his 1833 book American Antiquities.